proxior/lan-wifi-interception-standard/README.md

 program for poisoning and spoofing dns. <br />

  Download the programm and paste folder proxior in to /var/www/ <br />
- After install the ngrok in same folder <br>
- Install ngrok from here https://ngrok.com/ <br>
- Run th script and clone any website <br />

 This program have  <br />